[You may also read this article in this blog post]

-NativeDSD Music created its first-ever DSD 512 Sampler album in May 2019 to coincide with one of the largest audio shows of the world – Munich High End – as content for hardware partners presenting new DACs and Players capable of DSD 512 playback.
+NativeDSD Music created its first-ever DSD 512 Sampler album in May 2019 to coincide with one of the largest audio shows of the world - Munich High End – as content for hardware partners presenting new DACs and Players capable of DSD 512 playback.
 Shortly after, 6 full-length Albums were released in DSD 512.
-Cool, cool.
 Sounds great.
-But...
+But..

 It is not possible to record in DSD 512, so how & why are these files created?

-A conversion from a lower to higher bitrate contains no additional information over and above that contained in the lower.
-What it facilitates is the play-out DAC’s operation utilising gentler phase shifting reconstruction filters/algorithms in the D to A process.
+While a re-modulation from a lower to higher bitrate contains no additional program content bandwidth, it does accomplish two benefits: a multiplier of the bit density resolution by the re-modulated bitrate ratio, and the enabling of the playback DAC’s employing a gentler reconstruction filter/algorithm in the D/A process.
+This is due to the greater frequency band between the top end of the music bandwidth spectrum, and the onset of the uncorrelated modulation noise.
 Recordings, regardless of their origin, do sound better on DACs which use Sigma-Delta modulators (the vast majority of current consumer DACs) as their conversion element.
 They’re less aggressive, more spacious, less “digital” sounding.

 But, confusion appears to revolve around using the terms “upsampling and remodulation”.
 First, and foremost to our understanding, is that there are no samples in DSD.
 And there are no digital values represented in a DSD bit stream, as there are binary digital values of signal amplitude represented in the samples of a PCM word stream.
 In fact, DSD (or the more correct non marketing term, Pulse Density Modulation – PDM) is an analog signal itself, and not digital in the form most people understand and perceive the word “digital”.